 A growing, rapidly modernising global population leads to increased demand for energy.
 This has a knock-on effect on the demand for water, as water is used to cool power stations.
 Population growth also means more mouths to feed and rising affluence across the globe has led to a demand for western-style diets, further intensifying the pressures on the water supply.

 How is it possible to ensure a just allocation of water that reconciles competing demands for water consumption?
 Known as the water-food-energy nexus, these rival demands of water for drinking, food and energy production have led to the development of Integrated Water Resource Management (IWRM).
 It is a system that can be applied globally and consists of principles that aim to secure water for all sectors, conserve it in a sustainable way and protect water resources from pollution.

 No area is immune to water challenges.
 Politicians, businesses and citizens have an interest in ensuring it remains in abundant supply.
 Each country and indeed region’s unique set of personal circumstances will affect which type of challenge it is facing today and which ones it will face tomorrow.

-Denmark’s long history of developing environmental regulations, creating workable private-public partnerships, capturing high quality data and making it available to the public as well as deep partnerships between industry, government and research institutions have helped cement our competencies in managing water across all aspects of the scale.
+Denmark’s long history of developing environmental regulations, creating workable private-public partnerships, capturing high-quality data and making it available to the public as well as deep partnerships between industry, government and research institutions have helped cement our skills in managing water across all aspects of the scale.
 Yet, this was not achieved without cost or effort.
-We therefore invite you to capitalise on our experiences and competencies.
-We hope to help you to discover cost-efficient and effective ways that equip you to better withstand your water challenges of today, and those of tomorrow.
+We, therefore, invite you to capitalise on our experiences and competencies.
+We hope to help you to discover cost-efficient and effective ways that equip you to better withstand your water challenges of today and those of tomorrow.